learn-co-curriculum/css-column-structure-using-floats/README.md

 Setting float to `none` is the default behavior for all elements before the float peoperty is set.
 You can also use this propertly to essentially turn off floating on elements that might have already been told to float.
 This is a common strategy in responsive media queries which we will discuss in a future lesson.

+See the code example on floating provided in the resource links at the bottom of this lesson.

 ### Clear

 As mentioned previously whenever we float an element, elements located below that element will pull up next to it.
 This is often desirable behavior.
 For example if we float an image to the left and then the paragraph below it will pull up next to it.